jon-terschan/OREF_microclimate/README.md

 1. Loops in R do not work 100% the same way they work in other popular programming languages and I did not want to introduce unnecessary barriers.
 2. I find the assignment-based logic of looping hinders clarity when it comes to larger and more complex operations and that the requirement to "think in a loop" can make it more difficult to troubleshoot loops than custom functions.

+One noteable exception of this is the for-loop I used within the ```dendrometrics_FORTLS``` script.
+All other scripts work on .las files directly, but FORTLS's normalize function parses function input from a string containing the file name and a string containing the file directory.
+I'm sure its possible to transcribe this pipeline into a custom function, but I could not allocate further time to find a way around this peculiarity.

 ## Why did you use ```here()``` instead of relative filepaths?
 If you cloned this repo using Git and opened the R project, it will automatically be set as the working directory and relative filepaths should work just fine.
 However, ```here()``` from the [here](https://here.r-lib.org/) package is superior to relative filepaths, because it calls on your operating systems filepath logic to reference a filepath.
 This means filepaths referenced using here do not have to be changed to be readable by UNIX-based systems.
 Moreover, it is easier to find and exchange directories within the filepath because directories are function arguments instead of parts of a huuuuge string.